The Ansonia: Public areas

-When the Ansonia was being constructed, it was planned to contain "more and finer banquet halls, assembly rooms, and reception rooms than any other hotel".
-All of the public rooms were decorated in the Louis XIV style.
-An art curator, Joseph Gilmartin, was hired to display the hotel's collection of 600 paintings.
-The ground floor was devoted to public rooms and contained various offices and corridors.
-Originally, there were several storefronts at ground level, including a bank, a florist, and a pharmacy.
-The hotel's lobby included a fountain with live seals.
-The lobby was flanked by two banks of elevators.
-Next to the main entrance, on 73rd Street, was a palm court and assembly room.
-The ground-floor restaurant, decorated with chandeliers and hand-painted murals, could fit 550 people and contained a balcony from which an orchestra performed at night.
-There was a ballroom on the second floor, which was briefly converted into a mini-golf course in 1929.
-In the 21st century, American Musical and Dramatic Academy occupies the lower stories, with a theater, studios, private rooms, and performance spaces.

-The basement contained a shopping arcade with a butcher, a barber, and a laundry room.
-There was also a bakery, a milk shop, hairdressers' salons, cold-storage vaults, safe-deposit vaults, and a vehicular garage, in addition to a liquor store and milliners' shop.
+In the basement was a shopping arcade with a butcher, a barber, and a laundry room.
+There was also a theater, bakery, a milk shop, hairdressers' salons, cold-storage vaults, safe-deposit vaults, and a vehicular garage, in addition to a liquor store and milliners' shop.
 The basement reportedly had the world's largest indoor swimming pool at the time of the Ansonia's completion, The swimming pool was cited as measuring either 90 by 40 ft or 100 by 32 ft.
 The Continental Baths, a gay bathhouse operated by Steve Ostrow, began operating within the Ansonia's basement in 1967 or 1968.
 The bathhouse had "private encounter rooms", a sauna, a massage parlor, and Turkish baths.
 From 1977 to 1980, the Ansonia's basement housed Plato's Retreat, a club for heterosexual couples characterized in The New York Times as a swingers' sex club.
-The space was accessed by a mirrored staircase, a 60-person Jacuzzi, an "orgy room", a dance floor, and private rooms.
+The space was accessed by a mirrored staircase, and also featured a 60-person Jacuzzi, an "orgy room", a dance floor, and private rooms.
 In the 1990s, the basement was converted into storefront space.

+The ground floor was devoted to public rooms and consisted of various offices and corridors.
+Originally, there were several storefronts at ground level, including a bank, a florist, and a pharmacy.
+The hotel's lobby included a fountain with live seals and was flanked by two banks of elevators.
+Next to the main entrance, on 73rd Street, was a palm court and assembly room.
+The ground-floor restaurant, decorated with chandeliers and hand-painted murals, could fit 550 people and included a balcony from which an orchestra performed at night.
+Also on the ground floor was a small grill room.
+There was a ballroom on the second floor, which was briefly converted into a mini-golf course in 1929.
+In the 21st century, American Musical and Dramatic Academy occupied the lower stories, with a theater, studios, private rooms, and performance spaces.